jinq0123/LuaPbIntf/README.md

 # LuaPbIntf
 Lua Protobuf interface.

-Binding Protobuf to Lua53 with lua-intf.
+Binding Protobuf to Lua with lua-intf, supporting lua53 and proto3.

 LuaPbIntf is inspired by [luapb](https://github.com/zhanjunxiong/luapb), but has been rewritten to take advantage of